 In either model, the building blocks of the core Hyperledger Fabric are the same.
 The differences in the deployments lie in how these components are scaled up.

-If developers prefer a low footprint server to develop applications without must regard to fault tolerance, the Single virtual machine architecture is the best choice because of its lightweight nature.
+If developers prefer a low footprint server to develop applications without regard for fault tolerance, the Single virtual machine architecture is the best choice because of its lightweight nature.
 The multiple virtual machine architecture ensures high availability and scaling of each component at the core.
 Production grade deployments are usually implemented using this model.

 Steps to Deploy HyperLedger Fabric on Azure